wfjm/w11/doc/INSTALL_fx2_support.md

 ### <a id="fx2-firmware">Rebuild Cypress FX2 firmware</a>

-The download includes pre-build firmware images for the Cypress FX2 USB interface used on the Digilent Nexys2, Nexys3 and Atlys Boards.
+The download includes pre-build firmware images for the Cypress FX2 USB interface used on the Digilent Nexys2 and Nexys3 boards.
 These firmware images are under

     $RETROBASE/tools/fx2/bin